-As we look to 20252026 and beyond, auDA faces a markedly different geopolitical environment, evolving technologies and different changing operating environment, which are set out in greater detail below.
+As we look to 2025 and beyond, auDA faces a markedly different geopolitical environment, evolving technologies and different operating environment, which are set out in greater detail on page 8.

-Against this backdrop, we seek to embed sustainable business operations so we can continue delivering to deliver social and economic benefits for Australians through the use of .au domain names.
+Against this backdrop, we seek to embed sustainable business operations so we can continue delivering social and economic benefits for Australians through the use of .au domain names.
 Our Draft 2026-30 Strategy is designed to guide us through this evolution.

-2026-30 Strategy on a page
+auDA's Draft 2026-30 Strategy on a page